Dalwhinnie: Climate

 Dalwhinnie experiences a subpolar oceanic climate (Cfc) that very closely borders a humid continental climate (Dfb) with strong influences of an oceanic climate (Cfb), a climate very rare for a UK town.

 Skies are frequently overcast with cool temperatures and rainfall throughout the year.
 Sunshine here averages only 1,091 hours, which is one of the lowest in the United Kingdom.

 Dalwhinnie holds the UK low temperature records for the months of June, September and October.
 In addition, it also holds Scotland's record for the lowest April daytime maximum temperature of -1.0 C in 1975, and the record lowest October temperature for the United Kingdom of -11.7 C.

 For the 1951–1980 observation period, it averaged a temperature of 6.3 C compared to Braemar's 6.4 C, making Dalwhinnie one of the coldest inhabited places in the British Isles.

-According to the 1981–2010 observation period, Dalwhinnie is the coldest place in the UK below 500 metres above sea level, with a mean temperature of 6.6 C, lower than Leadhills and Braemar which both have mean temperatures of 6.8 C for this period.
+According to the 1991–2020 observation period, Dalwhinnie is the coldest place in the UK below 500 metres above sea level, with a mean temperature of 6.9 C, lower than Braemar which has a mean temperature of 7.1 C for this period.

 The lowest temperatures in recent years have been -15.8 C in January 2010 and -16.1 C during December 2010.
 Winter snowfall can be heavy, with accumulations often exceeding 30 cm.